How to Fill Out or Complete a W-4

 W-4 Form Options

 Select a W-4 tool option that is best for you based on your experience, expectation, and comfort level.
 Keep in mind that a W-4 is completed for each individual job separately.
+If you don't want to read all the details, let the Taxometer pick the right tool for you.

 Use this tool if you have no need for planning or estimating.
 The W-4 Basic is ideal if you just want to get the W-4 done and see the results on your next paycheck and don't care about the tax return implications - we get IT!